fabienmorgan/mlops_project2/build_docker_images/readme.md

 - warmup steps
 - adam epsilon

-The 3 previously mentioned hyperparameters and the model filename can be modified by adding the options f, l, e, w(file path, learning rate, adam epsilon, warmup steps)the call of the python file.
-An example of this can look the following way(filename: test.pth, learning rate: 2e-5, adam epsilon: 1e-10, warmup steps: 0):
+The 3 previously mentioned hyperparameters can be modified by adding the options l, e, w(file path, learning rate, adam epsilon, warmup steps)to the call of the python file.
+An example of this can look the following way(learning rate: 2e-5, adam epsilon: 1e-10, warmup steps: 0):
-`python distilBERT.py -f test.pth -l 2e-5 -e 1e-10 -w 0`
+`python distilBERT.py -l 2e-5 -e 1e-10 -w 0 -y <ENTER_YOUR_WEIGHTSANDBIASES_PROFILE_NAME>`
 This needs to be changed in the file [start.sh](start.sh) on line 2.

 If you want to change any other hyperparameter, you can do this manually by changeing the code in [distilBERT.py](distilBERT.py).

+### Change filename of model (Optional)

+The filename of the model can also be modified.
+Default is _model.pth_ but with adding the option -f to the call of the python file in the [start.sh](start.sh) file you can change it to any name.
+It is important to note that all further steps are done with the default value in mind and every instruction that uses the default value needs to be replaced with the value you choose if you change it.
+An example of that call could look like this(filename: test.model.pth):
+`python3 distilBERT.py -f test-model.pth -y <ENTER_YOUR_WEIGHTSANDBIASES_PROFILE_NAME>`

 ### Build image